okfn/okfn.github.com/blog/_posts/2014-06-05-newsletter.md

 If you'd like to suggest a piece of news for next month's newsletter, leave a comment on its [GitHub issue](https://github.com/okfn/okfn.github.com/issues/215).

-## commasearch

-[Thomas Levine](http://okfnlabs.org/members/tlevine/) has been working on an innovative new approach to searching tabular data, [commasearch](https://github.com/tlevine/commasearch).

-Unlike a normal search engine, where you submit words and get pages of words back, with commasearch, you submit spreadsheets and get spreadsheets in return.

-What does that mean, and how does it work?
-Check out Thomas's excellent blog post "[Pagerank for Spreadsheets](http://dada.pink/dada/pagerank-for-spreadsheets/)" to learn more.

 ## GitHub diffs for CSV files

 *Submitted by [Paul Fitzpatrick](http://okfnlabs.org/members/paulfitz/).*